---->

 'Thought-experiments' can easily give results that conflict with the

-quantum mechanics and its standard model(s), which has involved
+challenged chiefly by quantum mechanics and its standard model(s), which has involved

 substantial real experiment on particles but has maybe struggled on its theory side.